Stable v3.13.0

 WITH {{payloads/user_public_response.json}}

-USER_ID is declared as integer min=1 max=9999, so ${USER_ID} resolves to a number such as 4271 in the URL and in any payload file that references it.
+USER_ID is declared as integer, so ${USER_ID} is replaced by a number (e.g. 4271) in the URL and in any payload file that references it.
 The mock registry receives it as a JSON number, so the service's response body encodes user_id as 4271, not "4271".

 VARS